Pleasant-Sounding Beliefs and 2nd-Order Effects

 No Victim, No Crime?
 What Do You Consider a Victim?

-This "no victim, no crime" fantasy is destabilizing and produces numerous 2nd-order victims at the societal level.
-They’re superficial political stances that can’t see beyond 1st-order effects and create 2nd-order repercussions that everyone pays for.
+This "no victim, no crime" deception is destabilizing and produces numerous 2nd-order victims at the societal level.
 Luxury conditions insulate many from the outcomes of their luxury beliefs.
-A venture capitalist in Pacific Heights doesn't experience the consequences of virtue-infused drug and homeless policies in the Tenderloin.
+A venture capitalist in Pacific Heights doesn't experience the consequences of drug and homeless policies in the Tenderloin district; he keeps voting for them because he keeps not having to pay that price.

 Drunk driving